Frequently Asked Questions - South Batemans Bay Link Road

 How does this project fit in with the Eurobodalla Shire Council project?

-In early 2019, Eurobodalla Shire Council completed the first stage of the project between George Bass Drive and Heron Road.
-Transport for NSW is building the second stage of the project to provide a safe connection between Glenella Road and the Princes Highway.
+In early 2019, Eurobodalla Shire Council completed the first stage of the Glenella Road between George Bass Drive and Heron Road.
+Transport for NSW has built the second stage to provide a safe connection between Glenella Road and the Princes Highway.

 Who is responsible for the project?